Newton's 3rd Law & Normal Force

 9

-Example 3: two blocks accelerating
+Example problem 3: two blocks accelerating

 Study guide for Newton's 3rd law of motion, equal and opposite forces and force pairs